 In the "Midterm Management Plan 2025," in addition to funds acquired through business activities, we will make use of interest-bearing debt to invest in growth.
 From a perspective of financial soundness, we will firmly maintain our capital adequacy ratio at around 30%, and D/E ratio at around 1.5 times.
-In addition, during the period of Midterm Management Plan 2025, we will carry out shareholder returns with a consolidated payout ratio of 70%.
-Based on the above financial plan, we are aiming for an ROE of 8% or more in FY2025.
+In addition, in FY2024 and FY2025, we will provide stable dividends based on a dividend on equity (DOE) ratio of around 5%.
+Based on the above financial plan, we are aiming for an ROE of 10% in FY2025.